Numbers are People, Too

 Why a Mission's Trip

 This summer Pastor Jennifer and I were asked to visit one of Victory Church's missionaries -- Gabby Munoz at Living Water Teaching in Quetzaltenango, Guatemala.
 Our Ministers in Residence, Mark and Stephenie Shanks journey to Quetzaltenango, Guatemala every Christmas for their shoebox ministry and encouraged us to come.
 If all goes well we'll start doing annual church wide mission trips.

 At dinner a few nights before we left I asked my children, "Babies, do you know what poverty smells like?"
 My children looked at me with the strangest look.

 My heart was torn because I know that God will always side with the poor and oppressed (Psalm 12:5) and these people need to be loved and comforted for they truly are the least of these.
 Conversely, I can see there is a vicious cycle of declining rate of foreign investment, scarcity in production increase and that combination negatively decreases incomes.
-At bottom it's a lack of productivity growth from domestically created capital.
+At bottom, it's a lack of productivity growth from domestically created capital and the inablity to be part of the larger global marketplace.
 (World Bank, 2014.).

-After a few days of thinking prayer, we had a conversation with Gabby about raising the economic resources to fund her ministry.
-We started thinking about raising our own "foreign investment" from American churches and increasing production.
+After a few days of thinking prayer, we had a conversation with Gabby about applied economics and a sustainable development model to fund her ministry.
+We started thinking about raising our own "foreign investment" from American churches to create some working captial..
 Our thought was to buy two buildings: one for ministry and the other for investment.
 Renting out one building to local businesses for passive income and using that income to house a preschool and tuition for the basurero children.

 We are still in that process so pray for us.